 Regularly referred to as London’s most romantic restaurant, you can blame your blushing cheeks on the roaring open fires at Covent Garden’s Clos Maggiore.
 Both its dining room and glass-roofed, blossom filled conservatory have log wood fires in the winter months.
 Add to this simple, Provencal food and an award-winning wine list and it’s easy to see how a little bit of romance may be kindled.

-The bar at the Rosewood Hotel
+Scarfe's Bar at the Rosewood London

 252 High Holborn London, Greater London WC1V 7EN